caho333/110_WanderLust/STYLE.md

 - Indentation on lines will be done with 2 spaces, not tabs
 - Between 80-100 maximum characters per line
 - Line endings will be CRLF (\r\n)
-- Place an /* EOF */ comment at the end of every file
 - Filenames are `camelCase`: lower case letter on first word followed by upper case for other words
   - Example: `app.js`, `searchBar.js`